prahladyeri/prahladyeri.github.io/_posts/2016-02-26-ten-libreoffice-macro-recipes.md

 		show_open_dialog = s
 	end function

-`createUnoService`{.highlighter-rouge} is a LibreOffice specific method for creating helper objects like `FilePicker`{.highlighter-rouge} in this example.
-The `appendFilter`{.highlighter-rouge} method is used to filter out only `CSV`{.highlighter-rouge} files in the dialog.
+`createUnoService` is a LibreOffice specific method for creating helper objects like `FilePicker` in this example.
+The `appendFilter` method is used to filter out only `CSV` files in the dialog.

 Recipe 6: Show File-save dialog {#showsavedialog}
 ---------------------------------------------------

-For showing a File-save dialog, the same `FilePicker`{.highlighter-rouge} object is used, initializing it with the `FILESAVE_AUTOEXTENSION`{.highlighter-rouge} argument:
+For showing a File-save dialog, the same `FilePicker` object is used, initializing it with the `FILESAVE_AUTOEXTENSION` argument:

 	function show_save_dialog
 		dim aurl as object